MEETING POSTPONED TILL LATER IN THE YEAR – The amazing world family of dogs: barkers and biters, by Mike Griffiths – DRB Nats

 Did you know Australians spend 10 million dollars a year looking after their dogs?
-We are a dog-loving nation and there are dogs in many households throughout the Perth Hills and beyond.
-The types of dogs we have vary enormously from a tiny Chitsu to a large Labradoodle.
-But where do our dogs come from and what is their history and defining features, behaviours and ancestory?
+We’re a dog-loving nation and Perth Hills residents love their dogs as much as anyone else.
+But where do our dogs come from, what are their closest relatives in the forests and deserts and how different are they to our faithful pets and to each other?
 Come and learn all about the amazing family of dogs.

 Topic: The Amazing World Dog Family: Biters and Barkers

 Dogs are some of the best known animals around the world: “Man’s best friend” and faithful companions to countless millions of people.
 Yet there is a lot about the dog family that is poorly understood and many species are unheard of to most people.
 The enigmatic Small-eared Dog from the deep Amazon was rarely seen even by local indigenous people and only captured on video for the first time in recent years.
 Recent discoveries are shedding new light on the evolution and spread of the Dingo and its relatives – a long way from Australia!
 Can Chinese Dingoes possibly be more dinky-di and truer to the Dingo type than Aussie Dingoes?
 What on earth is the tree-climbing, fruit-eating Tanuki dog of Japan’s rugged forests that features in traditional folklore?
 And why is the bizarre looking Bat-eared Fox so different to all other members of the family?